-The Complainants are Pensioners and the surviving spouses of Employees and Pensioners whose last signatory classified employment in the coal industry was for the Respondent.
-Two (2) of the surviving spouses are widows of Employees who died as a result of mine accidents which occurred while they were working in classified jobs for the Respondent.
-The remaining two (2) surviving spouses in this dispute are receiving Surviving Spouse benefits under the UMWA 1974 Pension Plan.

-The Respondent was signatory to the National Bituminous Coal Wage Agreement ("Wage Agreement") of 1981, which expired on September 30, 1984, but did not sign the 1984 Wage Agreement.
-In a letter dated April 1, 1987, the Respondent notified the Complainants that, effective April 30, 1987, it would no longer provide the Complainants' health benefits coverage.
+The Complainants are Pensioners and the surviving spouses of Pensioners whose last signatory classified employment in the coal industry was for the Respondent.
+Each of the surviving spouses is receiving a Surviving Spouse benefit under the UMWA 1974 Pension Plan.
+The Respondent was signatory to the National Bituminous Coal Wage Agreement ("Wage Agreement") of 1981, which expired September 30, 1984, but did not sign the 1984 Wage Agreement.
+In a letter dated April 1, 1987, the Respondent notified the Complainants that effective April 30, 1987, it would no longer provide the Complainants' health benefits coverage.

-The representative for the Complainants contends that the Respondent or the 1974 Benefit Plan and Trust is responsible for providing health benefits for the Complainants.
-The Respondent contends that since it is not signatory to the 1984 Wage Agreement, it has no obligation to provide health benefits to the Complainants after the expiration of the 1981 Wage Agreement.
+The representative for the Complainants asks whether the Respondent or the UMWA 1974 Benefit Plan and Trust is responsible for providing health benefits for the Complainants and their dependents.
+The Respondent contends that since it is not signatory to the 1984 Wage Agreement, it has no obligation to provide health benefits to the Complainants following the expiration of the 1981 Wage Agreement.